BrunoRB/_investment-funds-demo-app/README.md

 ### duplicate name checking / service

-First of, for the purposes of this test I'm considing duplicate names exact string matches (case included).
+First of, for the purposes of this app I'm considing duplicate names exact string matches (case included).

 On `app/Models/Fund.php` we have listeners for the created and updated events on Funds an Aliases (the listeners are there for simplicity, we could easily move them to a separate folder/class with more time).